WPManageNinja/paymattic-docs/docs/lms-integrations/how-to-integrate-learndash-in-wordpress-with-paymattic.md

 ## Integrate LearnDash into Forms

-To learn how to integrate LearnDash into any specific Form in Paymattic, follow the steps with the screenshots below –

 First, go to **All Forms** from the **Paymattic Navbar**, select the **Desired Form** where you want to integrate LearnDash, and click the **Pencil/Editor** Icon.